roberto314/Unicomp2/README.md

 	- suggested chip select #0
 	- two chip selects on board (second one not connected, but broken out)
 	- can be used with the following serial interface chips: MC6850, MOS6551, MOS6552 or pin compatible
-	- RAM for address decoding
+	- SRAM for address decoding

 Multi Serial Board:
 ![Multi Serial Board](pictures/serial_board.jpg)